“Virtual production removes the barriers between live production and visual effects, so that they can occur simultaneously instead of inline.”

 - James Cameron (Avatar)

-Films today (thinking more towards Hollywood blockbusters for a moment) are exceedingly complex productions featuring many moving parts on highly compressed schedules.
+Large budget films today are exceedingly complex productions featuring many moving parts on highly compressed schedules.

 The process is typically a linear affair, one that resembles an assembly line, encompassing development, pre-production, production, and post.